 Significant numbers of students are of a different age (by one or two years) to the conventional age for that year group, usually as a result of students electing to retake a year or returning to education or international students who have spent a year learning English.
-Such students are still classified as 'belonging' to the year group within which they are studying and hence they are supported by the associated House System.
+Such students are still classified as 'belonging' to the year group within which they are studying.
 The exception is where a significant disparity exists between their age and the norm for the year group such that the pastoral and academic frameworks provided do not suit their needs.
 In such cases, alternative arrangements are made for their pastoral care and programme of study on a case by case basis.